java-gym/java_gym_2/README.md

 Update (only) YourStrategy.java to solve the classic minesweeper puzzle.
 Run tests to check your solution.

 The solution which gets most minefields right wins.
 If that is a tie, the fastest one wins.
 But of course, anyone who solves it is a winner!
+(But only one will get a prize)

 More automatic tests may be added in the near future.